 PACE Executive Director: Kristen Cambell

 Kristen Cambell is Executive Director of PACE and leads our mission to inspire interest, understanding, and investment in civic engagement within philanthropy and to be a voice for philanthropy in larger conversations taking place in the fields of civic engagement, service, and democratic practice.
 Previously, Kristen ran her own consulting practice focused on civic engagement, education, and leadership.
 She served the National Conference on Citizenship as its Chief Program Officer, and has held philanthropic roles at the Case Foundation and Points of Light.
-Kristen is an AmeriCorps Alum and serves on the Alumni Council of The Fund for American Studies, and on the advisory board for groups such as the Annenberg Presidential Learning Center and the Sustained Dialogue Institute and the working group of the Philanthropy Initiative at the Smithsonian Institution.
+Kristen is an AmeriCorps Alum and serves on the board of United Philanthropy Forum, and the advisory groups of for several national groups including the Sustained Dialogue Institute and the working group of the Philanthropy Initiative at the Smithsonian Institution.

 PACE Communications & Marketing Director: Adiel Suarez-Murias